 If you were perched somewhere in outer space peering down into New Zealand, you would see a sparsely populated land with a single dense cluster of people.
 That cluster is Auckland, New Zealand’s largest city, which single-handedly accounts for about one-third of New Zealand’s 4 million people.
 Auckland’s human melting pot includes not only native New Zealanders (European and Maori) but also significant populations of Asian and Fijian immigrants.
 From your vantage point in space, you might see the Inner & Outer Loop buses circling the city, much favored by students and backpackers.
 That really tall building rising up into the sky is the Sky Tower, and adjacent to it is a bustling downtown.
 Across town, the suburbs are quieter and more spacious.
 Parnell, the suburb I stayed in, has homes built on cliffs overlooking the sea, upscale shopping malls, and children walking to school on their own.
-For the indie traveler (as our space traveler no doubt is), Auckland is an excellent place to start a road, rail, or bus trip across New Zealand.
+For the indie traveler, Auckland is an excellent place to start a road, rail, or bus trip across New Zealand.

 Book a cheap flight to Auckland